docker/docs/content/docker-hub/configure-sign-in.md

 {{< /tab >}}
 {{< tab name="Mac" >}}

-To manually create a `registry.json` file, run the following commands in a terminal and replace `myorg` with your organization's name.
+To use the CLI to create a `registry.json` file, run the following commands in a terminal and replace `myorg` with your organization's name.
 The file contents are case-sensitive and you must use lowercase letters for your organization's name.